deepkit/deepkit-framework/README.md

 [![Coverage Status](https://coveralls.io/repos/github/marcj/marshal.ts/badge.svg?branch=master)](https://coveralls.io/github/marcj/marshal.ts?branch=master)

 Marshal is the **by far fastest** Javascript serialization implementation to [marshal](https://en.wikipedia.org/wiki/Marshalling_(computer_science))
 JSON-representable data from JSON object to class instance to database records and vice versa, written in and for TypeScript.
+Marshal uses a JIT engine, generating highly optimized serialization functions on the fly.

-Marshal introduces the concept of decorating your entity class or class methods *once* with all necessary annotations (like type declaration, indices, and relations) using only Marshal's TypeScript decorators agnostic to any serialization target by saving only the meta data, and then use it everywhere: frontend, backend, http-transport, rpc serialization, query parameter, DTOs, and database, including validations.
+Marshal introduces the concept of decorating your entity class or class methods *once* with all necessary decorators (like type declaration, indices, and relations) using only Marshal's TypeScript decorators agnostic to any serialization target by saving only the meta data, and then use it everywhere: frontend, backend, CLI, database records, http-transport, rpc serialization, query parameter, DTOs, and database, including validations.

-The goal is to support all types of structures/use-cases where you need to serialize and validate data in a very user-friendly way while providing the fastest possible serializer for all platforms, NodeJS and browsers.

-Marshal shines particularly when you have an application written in Typescript entirely, frontend, CLI, and backend.
-This allows you to save tons of time by moving your entities, DTO, query parameter signature, etc all as Marshal decorated classes in a `common` package (super simple with [Lerna](https://github.com/lerna/lerna)).
-You then use and import these classes in your frontend, cli, backend, or whatever you develop.

 ## Features

-* Fastest serialization thanks to a JIT engine
+* Fastest serialization thanks to a JIT engine.
+It's the the by far fastest serialization library for both, Nodejs and browsers.
 * Supported types: String, Number, Boolean, Date, Momemt.js, ArrayBuffer (binary), custom classes, Array, object maps, any.
 * Typed arrays: Int8Array, Uint8Array, Uint8ClampedArray, Int16Array, Uint16Array, Int32Array, Uint32Array, Float32Array, Float64Array
 * Cross referencing/Circular references using `@f.forwardRef`